Enon, Ohio

 Enon is a village in Clark County, Ohio, United States.
 The population was 2,449 at the 2020 census.
-It is part of the Springfield, Ohio Metropolitan Statistical Area.
+It is part of the Springfield, Ohio metropolitan area.

 Enon is the headquarters of the Speedway gas station chain.

 History

 Enon was platted in 1838.
 It is named for the river Ænon, in Israel, where the story of John the Baptist baptizing people takes place.
 A post office called Enon has been in operation since 1838.
 The village was incorporated in 1850.
 Mercury 7 astronaut Virgil I. "Gus" Grissom lived in Enon with his family while he was stationed at Wright-Patterson Air Force Base.

+The Enon Adena Mound, also known as the Knob Prairie Mound, is Ohio's second largest conical Indian burial mound, and is located in Enon.
+This mound is believed to have been built by the Adena culture.
+The mound was reportedly used for reconnaissance by George Rogers Clark during the Battle of Piqua.

+In 1973, the Gideon’s Trust Loyal Orange Lodge was established to commemorate Ulster Scots and Orange heritage.
+They are governed by the USA Grand Orange Lodge.

 Geography

 Enon is located roughly 3 miles south of the old National Road.

 According to the United States Census Bureau, the village has a total area of 1.28 sqmi, all of it land.

-The Enon Adena Mound, also known as the Knob Prairie Mound, is Ohio's second largest conical Indian burial mound, is located in Enon.
-This mound is believed to have been built by the Adena culture.